DJI Inspire 2 remote control wont charge: Fixed!

 The final answer: Soldering reflow.

 This is one of the craziest DIY idea I could read online.
 With so many DJI angry customers claiming that it worked; I have to give a try.
 Clearly, this is the last thing to do when all others ways are not working.
-You can clearly do something wrong there, so I would let you read more about the proper way to do so.
+You can really do something wrong there, so I would let you read more about the proper way to do so.

 Here are the screw and connectors to be removed.

 Basically, it suggests that some components are not properly solder on the main board at DJI production line.
 You need to reheat the solder flux to get this fixed.
 This idea is actually quite simple to do with the right tool.
 Here are the area that worked for me this time.
+The white sponge cubes should do not like too much heat, so be careful to not direct the heat flux to them.
+They are here only to remove vibrations, any other foam will do in case you burn them.

 Tools to soldering reflow the DJI Inspire 2 remote board.